mgattozzi/mgattozzi/_pages/posts/2016-03-20-schrodingers-bug.md

+---
+layout: post
-# Schrodinger's Bug Adventures in Asynchronous Debugging
+title: Schrodinger's Bug Adventures in Asynchronous Debugging
+---

 Lately I've been writing integration tests for [Elsen](https://elsen.co) using node.js to verify our Haskell backend is indeed returning to us